bjarneo/find-anagrams/README.md

 What is this?
 ------
 This package will find all anagrams from an array and group them together in an matrix array.
-It will discard word without an anagram. https://en.wikipedia.org/wiki/Anagram
+It will discard words without an anagram. https://en.wikipedia.org/wiki/Anagram

 Installation
 ------